Chapter 12:

 "Self-Help for the Weary.
 But we're thinking of changing our name to something cheerier.
 Got any ideas?"

 "Uhhh, since you mentioned light a lot, maybe something related to that?"
-I said as I turned to research the group on my computer.
-Their sub-forum boasted over 300,000 members and had multitudes of currently active threads, most headlined with similar rhetoric Noriko mentioned earlier.
+Early research on my computer screen indicated their sub-forum boasted over 300,000 members, and had multitudes of currently active threads—most headlined with similar rhetoric Noriko mentioned earlier.

+My jaw dropped lower with each second I browsed their insane forum.
 This is a cult in the making!
 No way can Noriko be around this crap!
 They convinced her to kill herself!
-If I want to save her, I gotta separate her from them somehow.
+If I wanna save her, I gotta separate her from them somehow!

-"Done!" she said, rolling around on my bed.
+"Done!
+Yay!"
+Noriko rolled around on my bed again.
 "Just made a thread about a name change!
 We'll see what everyone else comes up with!"

-It was true.
-Judging by Noriko's credentials in her new forum thread, she appeared like one of the forum's lead admins under the pseudonym "Madonna."
-Floods of replies started creeping in immediately.
+I looked back at the screen and it was true—she was an administrator.
+Judging by Noriko's credentials, she seemed like one of the forum's lead admins under the pseudonym "Madonna."
+Floods of replies started creeping into her thread immediately.

-"You guys sure do have tons of followers," I said.
+"You guys sure do have tons of followers," I fake chuckled.
+Is it some sort of pyramid scheme?

 "What happened to me being the only person you talk to?"

 "Oh?
-Jealous?" she grinned.
+Jealous?"
+Noriko grinned.
 "But nah, I don't really care about anyone there, including the other admins.
 They're just pixels on the screen for me.
-Besides death, you're my only light in this world, Kazuma."
+Besides life and death, you're my only light in this world, Kazuma."

 I had to play along.
 "Y-Yeah, good to know.
 Looks like there's lots of people that think similarly too, but I'm surprised the forum hasn't been taken down yet.
 Doesn't it break terms of service or something?"

 "Expanding?
 Like making your own website?"
-I needed more intel.
+I need more intel.

 "Then, prove it."
-She leaned back on my bed and slightly spread her legs.
+She leaned back on my bed again and pulled up her skirt, giving a glimpse at her white panties.
 "Give me a reason to trust you and I'll reciprocate."

-I gulped at her ajar, salient legs.
+I gulped at the sight of her ajar, smooth legs.
 "We don't need to do that.
-Let's—think of something else."
+Let's—Let's think of something else."

 "Kiss?"

-The sound of a door opening snapped us out of our trance.
+Then the sound of a door opening snapped us out of our daze.

 "Oh, big brother.
-Looks like you're busy, don't mind me," my sister Chidori said from the doorway.
+Looks like you're busy so don't mind me," my sister Chidori said from the doorway.
+She still wore her white sailor uniform back from school.

-I kept my face near Noriko's.
-"D-Don't mind you?
-Normally people would be polite and close the door when they interrupt something like this."
+"C-Chidori?"
+I quickly scooted away from Noriko.
+"N-N-Normally people would be polite and close the door when they interrupt something like this, yeah!"

 My 14-year-old little sister had inherited our mother's long, orange hair but retained our dad's emerald eyes.
-Even though Chidori was socially awkward like me, sheer extrovertedness balanced it out.
-She had cycled through at least three boyfriends by now.
+Even though Chidori was socially awkward like me, her sheer extrovertedness balanced it out.
+She'd cycled through at least three boyfriends by now and showed no signs of slowing down.
+Why does my little sister get more game than me?

-Squirming around in her sailor uniform, a little ball of fur popped out from under Chidori's chin.
+Squirming around within her sailor uniform, a little ball of black fur popped out from under Chidori's chin.

 "Nyaa!
 Nyaa!" the black kitten squeaked.
 It shimmied out and plopped to the floor.